Skip to main content

 note

-It is pretty clear cut questions we might ask: we will ask about any instruction (program) that you wrote for this project (anything that you wrote is fair game).
+Our questions will be clear-cut: we will ask about any instruction (program) that you wrote for this project (anything that you wrote is fair game).
 Examples include your sort implementation, how did you display the values to the webpage, how did you manipulate certain values, etc.

 Project-related question involves understanding the project structure: